Starfodders/Starfodders/README.md

 - I've recently built a portfolio website at https://michaeldeng.netlify.app/ using NextJS, Typescript, Tailwind, and ThreeJS.
 Check it out!

-- Currently working on learning React Native and Prisma, and brushing up further on Typescript.
+- Currently working on a project using Typescript, Redux, Django, and Redis.